unode/deep-learning-intro/_episodes/01-introduction.md

 Keras is designed to be easy to use and usually requires fewer lines of code than other libraries.
 We have chosen it for this workshop for that reason.
 Keras can actually work on top of TensorFlow (and several other libraries), hiding away the complexities of TensorFlow while still allowing you to make use of their features.

 The performance of Keras is sometimes not as good as other libraries and if you are going to move on to create very large networks using very large datasets then you might want to consider one of the other libraries.
-You will find that most of the concepts from this workshop translate across very well.
 But for many applications the performance difference will not be enough to worry about and the time you'll save with simpler code will exceed what you'll save by having the code run a little faster.

 Keras also benefits from a very good set of [online documentation](https://keras.io/guides/) and a large user community.
+Because of this we'll use Keras for the rest of this workshop.
+You will find that most of the concepts from Keras translate very well across to the other libraries if you wish to learn them at a later date.

 ### Installing Keras and other dependencies